swyxio/swyxdotio/content/writing/nontechnical/jobs-of-js-build-tools.md

 ---
 title: The Many Jobs of JS Build Tools
-subtitle: For non JS developers and new ones
+subtitle: For new JS developers
-description: A discussion of why JS developers use build tools like Webpack and what we do with them, for non JS developers.
+description: A discussion of why JS developers use build tools like Webpack and what we do with them, for new JS developers.
 slug: jobs-of-js-build-tools
 categories: ['Tech']
 started: 2019-12-22